hadorco/Datree-cli-action/README.md

 |--only-k8s-files         | N/A    | N/A             | Skip all none K8s files<br/>Especially useful when scanning a dir with K8s and other config files:<br/>datree test *.yaml --only-k8s-files|

 ### Demo File
-In the "Demo" folder of this repository is an example file you can run the CLI on to see how a datree looks.
+In the "Demo" folder of this repository is an example file you can run the CLI on.
-The output
+<br/>Its output will look like this:

 ![Alt text](/Resources/output.jpg?raw=true "Optional Title")